msouth44/Meg-South/README.md

 # Meg South's Portfolio

 Welcome to my portfio showcasing python code that I have written during my time as an undergraduate student.
-The examples of code below was extracted from assignments and projects that have been completed as part of undergraduate coursework.
+The examples of code below was extracted from assignments and projects that have been completed as part of coursework.

 **BoxPlots**